By Rick Steves

 - Seniors: Seniors can get a discount on some first-class passes, but will save more by getting a standard-class pass.

-- Groups: If you're traveling with two or more other people, you can save quite a bit: A BritRail "Party Pass," which can have any anywhere from three to nine adults (and youths) on the same pass, gives a 50 percent discount for every traveler added after the first two adult-rate travelers (and can include up to two free kids as well).
+- Groups: If you're traveling with two or more other people, you can save quite a bit: A BritRail "Party Pass," which can have any anywhere from three to nine adults (and youths) on the same pass, gives a 50 percent discount for every traveler added after the first two adult-rate travelers on a full-fledged BritRail or BritRail England pass (and can include up to two free kids as well).

 - Winter Travel: Adult-rate BritRail and BritRail England passes are usually 20 percent cheaper if you're traveling any time between November 1 and the end of February.